 Students from EU/EEA countries

 Students from EU-countries who are planning to stay for more than 3 months should bring the European Health Insurance Card from their local health insurance office.
 This card is proof that you are entitled to health insurance at home, and therefore it entitles you to apply for the regular Danish Health Insurance upon arrival in Denmark.
 The Danish Health Insurance is valid immediately after you register with the local civil registration office.
 It is therefore strongly recommended that you register as soon as possible after arrival.
 British and Austrian students are covered under the Danish Health Insurance.
-If a British or Austrian student requires medical assistance, before they recieve their Health Insurance Card, they should show their passport to the doctor and refer to the special agreement with Denmark.
+If a British or Austrian student requires medical assistance, before they receive their Health Insurance Card, they should show their passport to the doctor and refer to the special agreement with Denmark.

 Students from non-Nordic and non-EU/EEA countries